hayashima/full_metal_body/README.md

 However, although all keys are allowed, to prevent attacks, the type will be inferred from the value and the input value will be validated with the default rules for that type.

+### Disable the unknown parameter count check

+FullMetalBody allows up to three unknown parameters by default.
+This is to allow room for errors in case unexpected parameters remain even after the whitelist is complete, but When the whitelist is in the process of being created, more than three parameters will be detected and an error will occur immediately.

+Therefore, it is recommended to disable the whitelist while it is being created.
+To disable it, set the environment variable `ENV['USE_WHITELIST_COUNT_CHECK']` to `0`.

 ## Development